iPad mini 2 review

 I do prefer comics on the iPad Air, because it's closer to actual comic book size, but the iPad mini 2 is far more portable.
 If that sounds like the same tradeoff as always - portability vs. screen size - it's because that's just exactly what it is.

 I use Paper by 53 all the time.
 I used to draw every day, for ours of day, all through my childhood, and I still sketch as much as I can today.
 On the iPad Air, it's a big sheet I can really go to town on, but on the iPad mini, it's a small book I can keep with me and use any time.

 That's what it comes down to, consistently.
 Anything you can do on an iPad you can do on an iPad mini, just in a smaller but more portable form.
 For some apps, like photo editing, drawing and painting, perhaps even coding and calculating, you'll benefit from the bigger size.
 If you want to take it with you, however, you'll benefit from the iPad mini's greater portability.

-Retina iPad mini services and support
+iPad mini 2 services and support

 iCloud comes free with every Apple device, including the new iPad Air.
 It lets you wireless backup your data to Apple's servers, and wirelessly restore it if you ever need to re-install iOS or switch devices. iCloud also lets you re-download anything you've bought on iTunes, the App Store, or the iBookstore, including music, movies, TV shows, apps, games, and iBooks.
 Photo Stream keeps recent photos both safe and available on all your Apple devices, as Documents in the Cloud does with your files. iWork for iCloud will let you access iWork documents specifically from any computer with a modern web browser installed.
 There's a free version of the currently U.S.-only iTunes Radio service, as well as the paid iTunes Match music locker service.
 If you want additional iCloud storage, it's expensive but you can buy it.